IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 #### Attribute definitions

 Each level definition can contain multiple attributes, the most common, and currently only supported attribute being a label (of type `STRING`).
 Thus it is possible to have multiple parallel labels (i.e., attribute definitions) in a single level.
 This means that a single annotation item instance can contain multiple labels while sharing other properties such as the start and duration information.
 This can be useful when modeling certain types of data.
 An example of this would be the *Phonetic* level created above.
 It is often the case that databases contain both the phonetic transcript using IPA UTF-8 symbols as well as a transcript using Speech Assessment Methods Phonetic Alphabet (SAMPA) symbols.
 To avoid redundant time information, both of these annotations can be stored on the same `Phonetic` level using multiple attribute definitions (i.e., parallel labels).
-R Example \@ref(rexample:emuDB-listAttrDef) shows the current attribute definitions of the `Phonetic` level.
+The next R code snippet shows the current attribute definitions of the `Phonetic` level.